kylemar/Microsoft-identity-platform-training/README.md

     Migrating from ADAL to MSAL<br>
 <br>
 Protecting an API<br>
-Roles & Groups<br>
+Token Customization<br>

 ## You can see the latest recordings of the presentations

-1. Microsoft identity platform overview and Fundamentals of modern auth - [Day 1 recording](https://www.youtube.com/watch?v=Lf3gpVhR3p0)
+1. Microsoft identity platform overview and Fundamentals of modern auth - [Day 1 recording](https://youtu.be/aNyBO5W4uUQ)

-2. Permissions and Consent and Migrating from ADAL to MSAL  - [Day 2 recording](https://www.youtube.com/watch?v=tYC3ZZc2RRw)
+2. Permissions and Consent and Migrating from ADAL to MSAL  - [Day 2 recording](https://youtu.be/OfxJeQbwhXE)

-3. Protecting and API and Customizing Tokens - [Day 3 recording](https://www.youtube.com/watch?v=zuDnILtyh04)
+3. Protecting and API and Customizing Tokens - [Day 3 recording](https://youtu.be/tZ2120eUZ8A)